Body + Mind is reader-supported. We may earn an affiliate commission when you buy through some of the links on our site.

 Finally, exposure to the chemicals and particulates released by incense can increase your risk of certain cancers, especially of the respiratory tract.
 While there was no overall effect on lung cancer rates, there was a significant uptick in upper respiratory tract carcinomas.

-Therefore, essential oils may be your better bet if you have heart or lung conditions.
-Using incense in brick form on a special burner instead of lighting sticks reduces particulate matter but doesn’t eliminate risks.
+Therefore, essential oils may be better than incense if you have heart or lung conditions.
+Using incense in a brick form on a special burner instead of lighting sticks reduces particulate matter but doesn’t eliminate risks.

 Fortunately, you can also use essential oils to improve your indoor air and add humidity to your room.
 You can pick up inexpensive diffusers at nearly any department store for $20 or less.
 They help keep your skin moist while offering the following additional benefits.